Meg (Hercules): Critical response

-Egan's performance has also been widely praised.
-The Los Angeles Times film critic Kenneth Turan wrote that Hercules may have been less successful if not for Egan's "excellent, feeling work".
-James Berardinelli of ReelViews called Egan's performance "suitably sassy" while comparing her character to actress Mae West.
-Time film critic Richard Corliss reviewed Meg as "wonderfully voiced by Egan", likening the character's relationship with Hercules to Stanwyck's chemistry with actor Eddie Bracken.
-Derek Armstrong of AllMovie wrote that Egan's "readings drip with the kind of eyeball-rolling feminist wit that makes [Meg] one of Disney's strongest female characters."
-Josh Spiegel of /Film described Meg as "a vastly more interesting character than Hercules ... in part because Egan's performance is brimming with personality", explaining that although Hercules "often seems like an overgrown child.
-Meg, at least, is full of creative angles and unexpected byways", voicing his preference for the character over Princess Jasmine from Aladdin (1992).
-Time ranked Egan's work among the studio's "best voice performances".
-Geeks + Gamers contributor Virginia Kublawi crowned Egan one of Hercules' MVPs, calling her a sympathetic, "unique character" who uses her sexualtiy and appearance as a weapons unlike previous Disney heroines, describing the trait as "Not necessarily a new or groundbreaking idea, but certainly not one you often see depicted in sympathetic characters in Disney movies."
-Kublawi further praised the character's design and song while calling her a standout among the film's characters.
-Writing for CNN, Carol Buckland appreciated Egan's "smart, surprisingly sexy turn as Meg, the bad girl who ends up going good", but warned that parents may be disturbed by her "shady-lady tactics".
-Similarly, Bob Smithouser of Plugged In was wary of the character's "wiggling hips and allusions to Meg's other Aphroditic charms", calling her "immodest."
-In a more mixed review, Nell Minow of Common Sense Media agreed that although "Meg is tougher and braver than the traditional damsel in distress," she is "still very much on the sidelines."
+Egan's performance was also widely praised.
+Film critic Kenneth Turan believes Hercules owes at least some of its success to her work.
+Derek Armstrong of AllMovie said Egan's delivery "drip[s] with the kind of eyeball-rolling feminist wit that makes [Meg] one of Disney's strongest female characters".
+Josh Spiegel of /Film described Meg as "vastly more interesting" than Hercules due in part to Egan's performance, dismissing Hercules as an "overgrown child" in comparison.
+Time ranked Egan's work among Disney's finest voice acting performances.
+Geeks + Gamers contributor Virginia Kublawi crowned Egan one of Hercules' MVPs, calling her a sympathetic, unique character who uses her sexuality and appearance as weapons unlike previous Disney heroines.
+Kublawi further also praised the character's design, song, and called her a standout among the film's characters.
+Writing for CNN, Carol Buckland appreciated Egan's "smart, surprisingly sexy" interpretation, but warned that some parents might be disturbed by some of her actions.
+Similarly, Bob Smithouser of Plugged In was wary of the character's sexuality and immodesty.
+In a more mixed review, Nell Minow of Common Sense Media said Meg is still mostly relegated to the sidelines despite being "tougher and braver than the traditional damsel in distress".